 A good teething gel has a double action: it combines a local

 anesthetic with an antiseptic to both numb and disinfect.

-Teething gel is not suited for all babies - that's why you need to be
+Teething gel is not suited for all babies and not all teething gels are safe - that's why you need to be

 But if your baby can have it,

 and reacts well to it, the gel can be very effective.

 Warning.
 Some teething gels contain harmful ingredients that you have to avoid no matter what.
 Teething gels containing Benzocaine (a local anesthetic) are no longer recommended as it has been associated with infant death.
 Please review this FDA

 warning against OTC benzocaine teething products.
 Belladona has been a common ingredient in homeopathic teething gels and tablets until 2018 when some manufacturers began removing it.
 It can cause anti-cholinergic effects so avoid anything that contains it.
 More on Belladonna in teething products.
 Also look out for, and avoid, any teething product that contains Caffeine as some do - it is then sometimes shown as "Caffea" in the ingredient list.

 of painkillers such as calpol or ibuprofen.
 They can help soothe the